Skip to content

 Get-Acl -Path hklm:\System\CurrentControlSet\services\* | Format-List | Out-File -FilePath C:\temp\SystemServicesACLs.txt

-2. Transfer the file to your machine (see the file transfer section), By using some Linux commands, This will help us identify any outliers more easily
+2. Transfer the file to your machine for analysis (see the file transfer section).
+Using Linux commands helps identify outliers more easily:

 cat SystemServicesACLs.txt | grep -i "Path\|Access\|BUILTIN\\\Users\|Everyone\|INTERACTIVE\|Authenticated Users" | grep -v "ReadKey" | grep -B 1 -i "Authenticated Users|\BUILTIN\\\Users\|Everyone\|INTERACTIVE\|FullControl\|Modify\|Write"